Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Memory degenerates in old age, so older adults have a harder time remembering and attending to information.
 In general, an older person's procedural memory tends to remain stable, while working memory declines.

-Brain size and composition changes along with brain function.
-Computed Tomography (CT) studies have found that the cerebral ventricles expand as a function of age in a process known as ventriculomegaly.
+Brain size and composition change along with brain function.
+Computed tomography (CT) studies have found that the cerebral ventricles expand as a function of age in a process known as ventriculomegaly.
 More recent MRI studies have reported age-related regional decreases in cerebral volume.
-The loss of neurons within the cerebral cortex occurs at different rates with some areas losing neurons more quickly than others.
-The frontal lobe and corpus callosum tend to lose neurons faster than other areas, such as the temporal and occipital lobes.
-The frontal lobe is responsible for the integration of information, judgement, and reflective thought.
+The brain begins to lose neurons in later adult years; the loss of neurons within the cerebral cortex occurs at different rates, with some areas losing neurons more quickly than others.
+The frontal lobe (which is responsible for the integration of information, judgement, and reflective thought) and corpus callosum tend to lose neurons faster than other areas, such as the temporal and occipital lobes.
 The cerebellum, which is responsible for balance and coordination, eventually loses about 25 percent of its neurons as well.